 While driving to the salon, I realized just how important it is to get her out of the facility.
 Things that we do every day of our lives become a special outing for my mom.

 I was right.
 It was a good day.
 As we drove to get her hair cut, I let her talk about whatever she wanted.
 Rambling away about babies, and googly wooglies, and people and things I knew nothing of.
 She asked me questions, and I answered as best I knew how.
 One time she asked, “How are your brother and sister?”
 Well, I have a sister, but not a brother.
 At first I tried to figure out whom she was talking about.
-When she asked me the same question again, I just answered, ‘they are great!
+When she asked me the same question again, I just answered, "they are great!
 Keeping themselves busy!”

 I never figured out whom she was talking about, but it didn’t really matter.
 I gave her the answer she needed to hear, the conversation that she needed.
 I think she just wanted to connect with me and talk and although most of what she said were bits and parts of thoughts and words, which together made little sense, I made sure I answered her in some respect.
 I wanted her to feel as if she was able to have a “real” conversation, that I was truly interested in her and what she was saying.

 We had music on in the car.
 It wasn’t someone that she had ever heard, but she enjoyed the music anyway.
 She hummed along to the tunes.
 She really loved two of the songs and we played them over and over.
 They were 3,000 Miles and One Day, sung by Emblem3.
 I always try to play her something that she might recognize, but today made me realize that that no longer mattered.
 If she liked it, she liked it, whether it was jazz singer Chris Connor or a new band on the scene, Emblem3.
 We sang along together, just enjoying our time.
+She connected with the music and through the music we made a connection.

 At one point she had a true moment of clarity.
 This hasn’t happened in a long time.
 When we were about to get some lunch, she said to me, “I am so glad that you can come and spend some time with me.
 It is good to get out.
 I am really having a wonderful time.”
 I had to swallow back the tears of joy.
 I responded by telling her that I was having a wonderful time and loved spending time with her.
 But alas, our moment was gone.
 She suddenly said, “What are we doing now?
 Where are we?”
 I simply explained that we were getting lunch and she was happy about that.